psklf/english-vocabulary/vocabulary.md

 stigma:
 feeling of disapproval that people have about particular illnesses or ways of behaving

+staple:
+basic or main; standard or regular

+stab:
+1. [V] to injure someone with a sharp pointed object such as a knife
+2. [N]  the act of pushing a knife into someone, or an injury caused by stabbing

 semantics: the meaning of words, phrases or systems

+scarcely:
+almost not

 T
 ---